SarahKettell/CMPSC487W-Group2Project/README.md

 1. Install Docker Desktop
 2. Launch docker desktop
 3. Download github files from main branch and save where you want the code to be
-4. Make sure you have MySQL installed.
-Launch it and create a database called "pizza-parlor".
 5. In your terminal/power shell, navigate into the folder from github
 6. Run this command: docker-compose up -d
+7. Make sure you have MySQL installed.
+8. Run this command: docker ps
+9. Note the CONTAINER ID for the mysql container
+10. Run this command with the ID: docker exec -it CONTAINERID mysql -p
+11. Enter password: group24ever
+12. Run the MySQL code in the database_structure.sql file

 This should start a stack of containers in Docker Desktop.
 You can stop and start this whenever you want to work on it by clicking the buttons.
+The database will relaunch with the previously stored items every time start it in Docker Desktop.

 ## Main Components